tylermmorton/go-fullstory/README.md

 FullStory provides a series of 'snippets' that you'll want to include in your web pages to enable recording and playback of user sessions.
 This package provides a simple interface for generating these snippets for use in Go html/templates.

 In code, a `Snippet` is simply some JavaScript text wrapped in a type that implements the `Snippet` interface.
-One can use this interface to convert the same snippet to both its raw JS text or wrapped in <script> tags.
+One can use this interface to render the same snippet as both a JS expression or wrapped in <script> tags.
 ```go
 type Snippet interface {
 	AsJS() template.JS